-Connemara is a region of extreme landscapes, from mountains and lakes to beaches and bogland.
+Connemara is an emblematic part of Ireland and it is famous all over the world for its extreme landscapes, from mountains and lakes to beaches and bogland.

 The name Connemara (Irish: Conamara) translates as 'Inlets of the Sea' and the roads along the peninsula's filigreed coast bear this out as they wind around the small bays and coves of this breathtaking stretch of the Wild Atlantic Way.
 Everywhere, the land is laced by stone walls.
 Connemara is one of the most beautiful parts of Ireland and it would be a shame to come here and not explore it.